pocean23/MOM6/docs/about.rst

   for all documentation it is rather cumbersome for writing, hence the use of rst files for the broader level documentation.

 Repository policies
-  Policies governing how to the repositories a organized and operated live at https://github.com/NOAA-GFDL/MOM6-examples/wiki/MOM6-repository-policies.
+  Policies governing how to the repositories are organized and operated live at https://github.com/NOAA-GFDL/MOM6-examples/wiki/MOM6-repository-policies.

 Developer guide
   Beyond the API reference above, developer specific wiki pages are attached to the `MOM6 code repository <https://github.com/NOAA-GFDL/MOM6/wiki>`.